-After enlisting in the Navy, I embodied the advice of “fake it until you make it” when it came to confidently carrying myself appropriately through moments of being in the spotlight, and assignments calling me to lead small to moderate sized teams.
+After enlisting in the Navy, I embodied the advice of “fake it until you make it” when it came to confidently carry myself appropriately through moments of being in the spotlight, and assignments calling me to lead small to moderate-sized teams.
 While forcing myself to appear confident and acquiring the knowledge and skills I needed to perform my job more confidently, I ended up gaining more confidence naturally.
 Well… for a while…

 Living a life filled with quite literally second-guessing your every move is not something I'd wish on anyone.
 And surprisingly, after lifting my life out of the depths of Autoimmune Hell and into full recovery, I still felt the same nagging self-loathing lack of confidence.
 While everything changed… my lifestyle, my diet, my capabilities… something was missing.
 Something else needed to change.
 Yes, I was grateful for my healing, for walking unassisted after 8 years, and for the few people left in my life.. but something was missing.
 I still didn't feel like I once had.
 That confident past 5'3″ petite limitless me that would never be my reality again.

 I definitely needed something to help me carry myself more confidently.
 Something to help me kick off the cobwebs, rediscover who I am, and rediscover my soul purpose.
 I looked through the events that happened during my recovery, reengaged with my deep love for analysis and strategy, and decided to stay on course with the same theme that helped me heal my body.

 While yes, I could have gone for the typical Google answers for rebuilding my confidence… it wasn't what I was looking for.